ocefpaf/ccc-gistemp_gui/gsoc/readme.txt

     USHCN only; ocean only.
   - allowing a land mask to be used in the step where land and ocean data are combined.
+  - making use on NumPy array.
+  - adding a setup.py

 In addition there are various bug fixes and improvements to clarity.